gingerdeer/gingerdeer.github.io/serious.md

   * Wrote technical content as writeups for RDM rounds among other things
   * Moderated the Topcoder Discord community, which I've kept doing as a community member even after moving on from my CM gig

+Thus, my main skills include:
+* Coding in your fancy front or back-end language and library of choice
+* Technical and educational writing and presentation
+* Project management
+* Strong communication skills
+* Learning and teaching, as two sides of the same coin
+* Strategy and planning

 For a boring old CV, you can have a look at [my curriculum vitae](https://github.com/gingerdeer/cv/blob/master/cv.pdf).
 I try to keep it somewhat up to date.